VoxLogicA-Project/FM2023-Validation/README.md

 # Experimental validation of FM2022 submission: "Minimisation of Spatial Models using Branching Bisimilarity"

+## COPYRIGHT

 All rights reserved on any file in this archive.
 Due to double blind submission, proper attribution cannot be made explicit here.
 Licensing matters will be cleaned up before publication.

+## Disclaimer

-Tested on linux only (this will be fixed before publication), ubuntu-20.04 and ubuntu-21.10.
+This archives only works on linux (this will be fixed before publication), and has been specifically tested on ubuntu-20.04 and ubuntu-21.10.

+Before publication we will consider making this archive portable to more operating systems (the tools that we use are multiplatform, it is just reproduction of the experiments that has been prepared on, and for, linux, also because of the Docker image used).

-NOTE: this does NOT work on ubuntu-22.04 because both GraphLogicA and VoxLogicA need to be recompiled against libssl3.
+NOTE: this archive does NOT yet work on ubuntu-22.04 because both GraphLogicA and VoxLogicA need to be recompiled against libssl3.
+Will be fixed soon.

-## Running the tests

-To run the tests, run the file runTests.py either directly, with the execute bit set, or via python3.

 ## Prerequisites

+It is very likely that you already have all the dependencies installed, just in
-On ubuntu, one needs to install python3 and python3-pip
+case: on ubuntu, one needs to install python3 and python3-pip

     sudo apt install python3 python3-pip

-after which the python prerequisites can be installed using
+after which the python prerequisites pandas and pillow can be installed using

     pip3 install pandas pillow

+## Running the tests

+To run the tests, run the file runTests.py either directly

+    ./runTests.py

+(requires the execute bit set, but it should already be so after unpacking), or via python3

+    python3 ./runTests.py

 ## Results

-See the comments in runTests.py to see what the tests are doing.
+See the comments in runTests.py or the paper to see what the tests are doing.

 The results are the files "rawdata.csv" (raw data from experiments) and "results-table.csv" (table massaged to be included in latex; note that the labels are not exactly the same as those in the paper but they should be clear nevertheless.).

 ## Dockerfile

-We also include a Dockerfile building against the ubuntu-20.04 image.
-Should you be unfamiliar with docker, but willing to use the images, you need docker installed and working, and then launch the two commands at the beginning of "Dockerfile".
+We also include a Dockerfile building against the ubuntu-20.04 image for long-term reproducibility.

+Should you be unfamiliar with docker, but willing to use the images, you need docker installed and working, and then launch the two commands below

+    docker build --progress=plain .
+    docker run --rm $(docker build -q .)